 Life with an Ageing Dog

 Oli is a happy-go-lucky fellow.
 He’s a genetic giant for his breed and, unfortunately, the bigger the dog the harder the years.
 Not surprisingly, now that he’s a senior spotty, he’s started slowing down.
-Oli retired from jogging last winter and although he still enjoys (demands!) his daily walk, it has slowed to a stroll.
+Oli retired from jogging last winter and although he still enjoys (demands) his daily walk, it has slowed to a stroll.
 This shift in activity necessitated major changes in how we exercise our two dogs to try and give them both the different activities they need.
+Tricky, but expected.

 Trusted Veterinary Care and Expertise